New moms take note: This is the shit you actually need

 (assumptions here that you are breastfeeding but full support if you're not, fed is best)

 I spent a lot of time in my bathtub prior to my son being born and even more time in it after he was born.
 After the trauma of a vaginal birth, a bath can be really healing for your body.
-And in the case of a c-section, even though you can't submerge your tummy you will still benefit from a relaxing soak of your feet and legs.
+And in the case of a c-section, even if you can't submerge your tummy you will still benefit from a relaxing soak of your feet and legs.

 Extra long phone charging cord